nz-social-wellbeing-agency/benefit_transitions_and_wellbeing/README.md

 ## Folder descriptions
 This folder contains all the code necessary to build the study population and GSS attributes.

-**documentation:** This folder contains key codumentation, including code flow diagram, and notes on combining the first 5 waves of the GSS.
+**documentation:** This folder contains key documentation, including code flow diagram, and notes on combining the first 5 waves of the GSS.
 **include:** This folder contains generic formatting scripts.
 **sasautos:** This folder contains supporting SAS macros.
 **sasprogs:** This folder contains SAS programs.